fieldtrip/website/getting_started/bti.md

 2.  config, containing system specific information regarding the acquisition parameters etc
 3.  one or more data files, the name(s) of which depend on the acquisition parameters used (see below)

 FieldTrip knows how to deal with raw, i.e. unprocessed, data files.
-Data files which have been obtained using 4D-software (such as averaging, digital weight computation etc) can probably not be handled by FieldTrip.
+Data files which have been obtained using BTi/4D software (such as averaging, digital weight computation etc) can probably not be handled by FieldTrip.

 ## Set path